Floyd H. Crain

-Floyd Harold Crain (born June 3, 1929), was an American politician in the state of Tennessee.
+Floyd Harrell Crain (June 3, 1929 – July 17, 2023) was an American politician in the state of Tennessee.
 Crain served in the Tennessee House of Representatives from 1979 to 1989.
 A Democrat, he also served a stint as the Majority Floor Leader in the House.
 He represented the state's 82nd legislative district.
 Born in Lauderdale County, Tennessee, Crain was a pharmacist and member of the Methodist church.
-He is a graduate of Ripley High School and the University of Tennessee He lives in Ripley, Tennessee.
+He was a graduate of Ripley High School and the University of Tennessee.
+He lived in Ripley, Tennessee.

-Crain married Joann Elizabeth Biggs on June 4, 1954 in Polk County, Tennessee.
+Crain married Joann Elizabeth Biggs on June 4, 1954, in Polk County, Tennessee.
+He died on July 17, 2023.